-In most areas around Athens the minimum is €500,000 (from July 31st onwards), and elsewhere in the country it is €250,000.
-The higher investment minimum only affects 10% of Greece territory.
+In most areas around Athens the minimum is €500,000 since July 31st, while elsewhere in the country it is €250,000.
+The increased investment minimum which went into effect at the end of July 2023 only affects 10% of Greece territory.

 If you purchase Greek real estate, you must be the sole owner of the property.
 Likewise, if you purchase the property through your corporation or legal entity, you must be the only shareholder of said entity.

 One attractive aspect of the Greek Golden Visa program is that foreigners can invest in residential and commercial real estate property.
 This allows people who want to invest in both commercial and residential properties to potentially reap the benefits of both types of investments simultaneously.